SQLPower/power-architect/trunk/ext-tools-home/izpack/Readme.txt

 is also very modular so that you can easely create and integrate your own panels (installation steps).

-    The IzPack homepage is http://www.izforge.com/izpack/ .
-You can contact the author : julien@izforge.com / julien.ponge@gmail.com .
+    The IzPack homepage is http://izpack.org/ .
+You can contact the

-    > 2 - The documentation <

-    A documentation is available in the doc folder.
-It was generated with LaTeX under GNU-Linux.
-You can print a book version by modifying the izpack-doc.tex file (change the class from report to book) that is located in the src/doc folder (provided that you installed the source code).
-A makefile is available to compile the documentation, see the Readme file of the folder for more.
+author: julien.ponge@gmail.com .

-    > 3 - Licencing issues <
+    > 2 - Licencing issues <

     The licences used by IzPack or the libraries it uses are available in the legal folder.
 IzPack itself is covered by the Apache License Version 2.0.